 Rowlett, TX 75088

-Students who successfully complete program requirements and attain national or state certification as a paramedic are prepared to enter the workforce and provide advanced emergency medical care in areas such as hospitals, re-rescue-emergency medical services organizations, military, volunteer services, and other fields that require emergency services and/or for patients requiring emergency medical services.
+Students who successfully complete program requirements and attain national or state certification as a paramedic are prepared to enter the workforce and provide advanced emergency medical care for Emergency Medical Service (EMS) agencies, fire departments, interfacility transport and private ambulance companies, or in the hospital.

 Learn more about a career in this field, how much it typically pays, what the demand is, and how your education can help you become qualified.

 For the most up-to-date information about this program, including courses, credits, and other requirements, please refer to our College Catalog.